clariusdev/mobileapi/README.md

 4. If the license status changes during operation, the service sends `MSG_LICENSE_UPDATE` and changes its mode of operation:
     - if the license becomes inactive: the service clears the image configuration and enter restricted mode;
     - if the license becomes active: the service resumes normal operations, but the client must re-send the image configuration.

-# Example App

-The Android app provided in this repository demonstrates all features of the Mobile API.
-It uses Gradle as its build tool so it can be opened directly in Android Studio.